Keri Blakinger: Career

 After being released from prison, she was contacted by a writer for the Ithaca Times that was covering what resources were given to women in prison.
 After noting that she had been a writer for the Cornell student paper, she was hired by the Times as a freelancer, and covered local town meetings and other events.

 In August 2015, Blakinger left the Times after being hired by the New York Daily News while living in Union City, New Jersey.
 While working at the New York Daily News, she reported on a sexual assault of a female inmate at Rikers Island that resulted in the charging and subsequent conviction of a corrections officer.

 In 2016, she became a criminal justice reporter for the Houston Chronicle, where she covered the treatment of prisoners and the issue of people incarcerated with drug addictions and mental illness.
 Her reporting contributed to several reforms to Texas prison policies, including allowing inmates lacking teeth to have their dentures 3D printed.
 An article she wrote for The Washington Post about women's prisons in California built won her a National Magazine Award.

 Blakinger joined The Marshall Project at the end of 2019.
 A May 2020 article she wrote during the COVID-19 pandemic in the United States on prisons giving dramatically worsened food to inmates resulted in vegetables being served again.
 She would additionally become an investigative journalist for the Los Angeles Times in January 2023, with her writing focusing on the Los Angeles County Sheriff's Department.

 Blakinger was a finalist for the 2024 Pulitzer Prize for Feature Writing for her feature "When Wizards and Orcs Came to Death Row".
 Her work as producer for the 2024 documentary I Am Ready, Warden, which was based around her feature article and her other articles on death row inmates, also earned her an Oscar nomination.
 She is a 2025 Emerson Fellow.

+In September 2025, she was hired as a national investigative reporter by ProPublica alongside Raquel Rutledge.
+Cornell University named Blakinger as one of three Zubrow Distinguished Visiting Journalists (DVJ) for the spring 2026 semester to meet with students and faculty and give a presentation on policing and incarceration.